 “We will be back.” he laughed “By morning when you awake your shrine will be burned to the ground and you will accept the one true God.”
 Beatrice interpreted and the people of Idemili agreed.

 As Agadi Nwanyi told the tales of the dreadful Eke to children.
-The priestess picked up the sacrifice of ornaments, placed it on her head and strolled down to the river.
+The priestess picked up the sacrifice of ornaments, placed it on her head, and strolled down to the river.
 When she got to the riverbank she held the tray over the calm river “Nwanyi Mmiri!
 Idemili!!
 She cried out!!
 Sorry, today I have not come only to appease you!!!
 Your Obu was disrespected today.
 They said you are not real; they wanted to burn down your Obu.
 Wipe them out for the disrespect they have shown you!
 Wipe them out so that their type may never return.”
-She poured the ornaments into the river and returned to her shrine with tray on her head.
+She poured the ornaments into the river and returned to her shrine with a tray on her head.
 As she left a large green snake slithered into the river.

 As night approached, a warning was sent through the village that nobody was to leave their compound.
 No light was to be left on, and no door was to be left unlocked.

-Beatrice felt goose bumps grow out of her arms, she thought about sitting back at the church but she wanted to prove to reverend Ifeanyi that she had let go of her roots.
-After they returned from Idemili that evening he accused her faith of wavering, and counseled her against having second thoughts.
+Beatrice felt goosebumps grow out of her arms, she thought about sitting back at the church but she wanted to prove to reverend Ifeanyi that she had let go of her roots.
+After they returned from Idemili that evening he accused her faith of wavering and counseled her against having second thoughts.

-She had run away from home about a year ago after the reverend had come for her hand in marriage but was refused by her community who recognised him as an outcast.
-She assumed he would immediately take her in to his chambers and bed her.
+She had run away from home about a year ago after the reverend had come for her hand in marriage but was refused by her community who recognized him as an outcast.
+She assumed he would immediately take her into his chambers and bed her.
 Instead, he placed a cloth over her shoulder and preached to her, asking her to accept his God as her lord and savior.
 She remained with him ever since, trying to prove that she had become Christian enough to become his wife.

 As they walked down the forest path the reverend prayed and sang in a loud voice.
 Beatrice assumed this was to scare the animals away.
 The other men with him joined in the prayers and sang as loud as their voices could go.
-She was uncomfortable, the village felt awfully quiet and she could sense a strange but familiar presence, a presence she last felt when she was thirteen and swimming in the Idemili river.
-A thin string of glass beads had floated towards her, she felt the presence the moment she put it around her neck.
+She was uncomfortable, the village felt awfully quiet and she could sense a strange but familiar presence, a presence she last felt when she was thirteen and swimming in the Idemili River.
+A thin string of glass beads floated towards her, she felt the presence the moment she put it around her neck.
 As they got closer to the village she touched her neck to feel the object hidden under her gown.